dagu-org/dagu/README.md

 ### Output

-`output` field can be used to set a environment variable with standard output.
+`output` field can be used to set an environment variable with standard output.
 Leading and trailing space will be trimmed automatically.
 The environment variables can be used in subsequent steps.

 ```yaml
 steps: